greencoder/neptune/README.md

 ## Using the Optional Scheduler ##

 The system also comes with a scheduler that reads a JSON file to schedule sprinkler operations.
-See the [a docs/scheduler.md](scheduler documentation) for details.
+See the (scheduler documentation)[a docs/scheduler.md] for details.

 ## Trimming log files ##